animal-tree/BrokenWisdoms-TheReturnofNort/6-Indebted.md

 I want the university to apologize for its actions, take accountability, and remediate the damages of their own volitions by their own proclaimed principles.
 More generally, my faith in humanity, a reason to want to live, [restored](https://github.com/slerman12/BrokenWisdoms/blob/main/4-Faith.md), and for the many things that happened to me to not be possible in this world anymore.

-Here is some of the work I did and had to do for them at less than minimum wage:
+Here is some of the work I did or had to do for them at less than minimum wage:

 (neural) Architecture Systems: